Belevi Mausoleum: Dating

-The Belevi Mausoleum is the second largest mausoleum in Anatolia after the Mausoleum of Halicarnassus which it resembles and it is also the second highest tomb house of ancient Anatolia.
+The Belevi Mausoleum is the second largest mausoleum in Anatolia after the Mausoleum of Halicarnassus which it resembles and was possibly modeled after.
 The influence of this tomb seems to have been widespread throughout the Hellenistic world directly or indirectly in the construction of other royal tombs.
-According to archaeological dating in ornaments and ceramics from the monument, the mausoleum was first erected around 301 BC-281 BC and has occasionally been dated earlier to 333 BC, based on the assumption that it was the tomb of the admiral Memnon of Rhodes, who in that year died in a naval encounter before Lesbos.
+It is unclear to whom the mausoleum should be attributed.
+Some posit that it was first erected as a royal tomb by Antigonos Monophthalmus or Lysimachus, two of the Diadochi or successors of Alexander the Great, who ruled western Asia Minor in the late fourth century BC.
+There is also disagreement regarding the dating of the monument, and views regarding its origin range from the 4th to the 1st centuries BC.
+Praschniker and Theuer, the authors of the original publication on the site, composed a table of previous attributions and dates and concluded that the construction of the mausoleum was originally for Lysimachus around 301 - 281 BC, but was interrupted when he died and was buried elsewhere, in the Greek colony of Thracian Chersonesos.
+The tomb was finally used in 246 BC by Laodice I who buried her husband Antiochus II there after he died mysteriously while visiting her, and various ornaments were added.
+Shortly after this the area came under Ptolomaic control and the complex was once again left incomplete.
+Some have dated the mausoleum to 333 BC, based on the assumption that it was the tomb of the admiral Memnon of Rhodes, who in that year died in a naval encounter before Lesbos.
 Others who may have owned the tomb were the brothers of Memnon: Mentor of Rhodes (died 333 BC) or Menandros (died shortly after 318 BC).

-Based on archaeological evidence and dating, it was first erected as a royal tomb by Antigonos Monophthalmus or Lysimachus, two of the Diadochi or successors of Alexander the Great, who ruled western Asia Minor in the late fourth century BC.
-It was possibly inspired by the Mausoleum of Halicarnassus.
-There is no literary evidence for the location of Antigonus's tomb.
-Lysimachus is known to have been buried elsewhere - in a mausoleum at Lysimachia, a city that he had founded on the Thracian Chersonese.
-When Antiochus II died in July 246 his first wife and cousin Laodice I placed him in this mausoleum as his final resting place.